Merovex/Merovex/health-thoughts/strength-training.md

 ## Footnotes

-I used the Stronglifts 5x5 program, which I highly recommend if you're exploring freeweights for the first time: it's a solid program that teaches you common lifts and good form.
+<a name='note-1'></a>I used the Stronglifts 5x5 program, which I highly recommend if you're exploring freeweights for the first time: it's a solid program that teaches you common lifts and good form.

-Note that freeweights are ideal - it's best to avoid the weight machines common in gyms and fitness centers, since isolating muscle groups and restricting range of motion does not adequately develop the accessory muscles used in non-restricted movement.
+<a name='note-2'></a>Note that freeweights are ideal - it's best to avoid the weight machines common in gyms and fitness centers, since isolating muscle groups and restricting range of motion does not adequately develop the accessory muscles used in non-restricted movement.
 For more on this, see Starting Strength by Mark Rippetoe.

-Here's a fantastic kettlebell form video that'll give you a good idea of what the primary movements look like.
+<a name='note-3'></a>Here's a fantastic kettlebell form video that'll give you a good idea of what the primary movements look like.

-I purchased a set of Metrixx Elite Precision E-Coat Kettlebells, which are excellent.
+<a name='note-4'></a>I purchased a set of Metrixx Elite Precision E-Coat Kettlebells, which are excellent.
 A basic set will be 1-2 bells for weights that you're actively training, probably starting in the 12kg range.
 I ended up getting a broader set: 8kg, 12kg, 16kg, 20kg, 24kg, and 32kg, which will last me quite a while.

-At present, I'm using a Polar H7 Bluetooth heart rate monitor alongside Polar's iPhone application, which I like a lot.
+<a name='note-5'></a>At present, I'm using a Polar H7 Bluetooth heart rate monitor alongside Polar's iPhone application, which I like a lot.
 Polar also has heart rate monitors like the FT7 that display data via a dedicated watch, which work well if you want to keep things simple.